 Yes, it is time: time for you all to walk the flour-strewn path (sorry, bad pun) that the all-knowing Generalissimo – the mighty and unmatched TFD! – has worn smooth from many journeys to enjoy the ultimate homemade pizza!

-My basic recipe is a Frankenstein’s Monster made from the sinews of several other recipes, tweaked by me and when combined, they make a sublime ‘za worthy of the Gods themselves (or TFD Himself!).
+My basic recipe is a Frankenstein’s Monster made from the sinews of several other recipes, tweaked by me and when combined, they make a sublime ‘za worthy of the Gods themselves (.

 First, let’s familiarize you with the various styles of regional pizzas – read all about it here.